 better if I program an arpeggio pattern into the sequencer, but of course

-that has its drawbacks (I'm a slave to the rhythm, to quote a classic).
+that has its drawbacks (I'm a slave to the rhythm, to quote an old song).

 If you want me to compare the OB-6

 to other synths, let me start by comparing it to a classic: OB-6 reminds me heavily of

 the Nord Leads.
 One: it sounds as if it was already